 ALLERGIES: Notify the radiologist or technologist if you are allergic or sensitive to medications, contrast dyes or iodine.

-Virtual colonoscopy are performed on selected CT scanners at John Hopkins Outpatient Center and Johns Hopkins Imaging sites.
+Virtual colonoscopy are performed on selected CT scanners at Johns Hopkins Imaging sites.
 The schedulers will indicate the locations when you make your appointment.
 The scan takes only about 10 to 15 minutes.
 This is what happens during the test:

 - The thin tube will be placed into your rectum.
 This is used to inflate your colon with air.
 You may feel a slight fullness.